-10.6 - Taking the CDL Pre-trip
+11.6 - Taking the CDL Vehicle Inspection Test

-Inspection Test

-10.6.1 - Class A Pre-trip Inspection Test
+11.6.1 - Class A Vehicle Inspection Test

-If you are applying for a Class A CDL, you will be required to perform one of the three versions of a pre-trip inspection in the vehicle you have brought with you for testing.
-Each of the three tests are equivalent and you will not know which test you will take until just before the testing begins.
+If you are applying for a Class A CDL, you will be required to perform one of the four versions of a Vehicle inspection in the vehicle you have brought with you for testing.
+Each of the four tests are equivalent and you will not know which test you will take until just before the testing begins.